 The ADA specifically requires public entities with more than 50 employees that have responsibility over streets and sidewalks to conduct a self-evaluation and create a transition plan that identifies the steps needed to bring the pedestrian infrastructure under their authority into compliance.

-Additionally, the City of Boulder's Transportation Master Plan (TMP) supports a transportation system in which a wheelchair user can move safely and conveniently.
+Additionally, our Transportation Master Plan (TMP) supports a transportation system in which a wheelchair user can move safely and conveniently.
 The TMP Action Plan specifically calls for an ADA Transition Plan and for the convening of a Community Accessibility Coalition to understand and prioritize initiatives that increase mobility for people with disabilities.

 Latest Events